Schibsted-Tech-Polska/stp.devproxy/README.md

 # Configuration

-Open and edit config.js file to configure the tool.
+Copy config.example.js file to config.js, then open and edit config.js to configure the tool.

 ## Ports